HenrikJoreteg/human-javascript/ch07 - views.md

 In the interest of being terribly cliché, views are where the rubber hits the road.
 It's where you model layer meets the DOM.

+Before we get into the details, let's talk a bit about why I belive views are a great pattern.
+The main thing they give us is a clean way to encapsulate and store all the logic for how your application interacts with the DOM.
+In fact, it's even more specific than that, we use them to contain all the logic for a *certain element* within the DOM.
+So, each view is responsible for the content, event handling, and updating of a single element.
+The event handlers in views translate user actions into changes to models.

+As I've already aluded to in previous chapters, seperating application models and views buys us a *lot* of flexibility.
+We can change the layout and HTML structure of the whole app without having to change anything about how the app gets, stores or updates its data from an API.
+So in the same way that CSS helps us clearly seperate the styling of a document from the HTML content, views help us seperate DOM creation, updates and events from the model layer in our app.

+Another *huge* benefit of views is that they let us keep all event handlers (click handlers, etc.) cleanly bundled with the relevant portion of the DOM.
+If you've ever tried to build a single page app without views, you'll know that managing large numbers of event handlers tends to be a big source of bugs, memory leaks and messy code.

 There are many approaches to handling this layer, all with varying degrees of magic.

-Continuing our theme of readability and seperation of concerns we want something simple, explicit, and declarative.
+So, continuing our theme of readability and seperation of concerns we want something simple, explicit, and declarative.

-Backbone views provide some basic constructs for how might one build this layer, but it doesn't actually solve much for you.
+Backbone views provide some basic constructs for how might one build this layer, but it doesn't actually solve much of anything for you.
 Personally, I think that's great, because then we can use whatever templating and binding mechanisms that we want.

 So, we'll generally follow the pattern of Backbone views, but before we get further let's describe what that means: